-A break from moving will take attention away from where you came from and encourage your family to look forward to the bright future.
+A break from moving will take attention away from where you came from and encourage your family to look forward to a bright future.

-You can take the kids sledding, ice skating, or just build a snowman!
+You can take the kids sledding, ice skating, or building a snowman!

 If you moved somewhere warmer, introduce them to the magic of a walk on the beach in December.